-For over a year, COVID-19 has been at the forefront of the news.
-One of the most astounding accomplishments during this time is that the medical community has been the ability to produce not just one but several highly effective vaccines in relatively little time.
+One of the most astounding accomplishments, during the Covid time period, is that the medical community has been able to produce not just one but several highly effective vaccines in relatively little time.

 So how is it possible to develop COVID-19 vaccines in less than a year and achieve higher efficiencies than any other previous pandemic vaccine?

 The answer is mRNA technology.